vegaprotocol/documentation/docs/tutorials/providing-liquidity.md

 Once you clone the repository, you'll find the script files on your computer by searching for `sample-api-scripts`.
 You'll need to edit the script files using a text or code editor, with the values you want for your liquidity provision, including the market ID and commitment details.
 :::

+#### List available markets
-You can see a list of all markets and market IDs by running the following script.
-Use the market ID in your credentials file:
+See a list of all markets and market IDs by running the following script, and use the market ID in your credentials file:

 ```bash
 python3 get-markets-and-market-data/get-markets-and-marketdata.py
 ```

 ## Creating a liquidity commitment
 There are two ways to provide liquidity to a market: supplying the bond amount and order shape when proposing a market, or **sending a `liquidityProvisionSubmission` message** once the market is live and trading.

 This tutorial focuses on the second option, using Python.
 Note: There are also scripts available for Bash.

 <!-- [Market proposals]: Read about how to propose a market.-->

 **The liquidity provision submission must include**:

 * The market’s unique ID (Confirm it’s in a state that accepts liquidity commitments), denoted as `marketId`
-* Liquidity commitment amount: The amount of asset that you want to allocate to providing liquidity.
+* Liquidity commitment amount: The amount of funds that you want to allocate to providing liquidity.
 The amount will be moved into a bond account during the duration of your liquidity commitment, denoted as `commitmentAmount`
 * Proposed liquidity fee level: The scaling factor for the fee you wish to receive when your order is matched, on a scale between 0 and 1.
 For example, a fee level of 0.01 would mean `0.01 * total trade amount` is charged.
 Denoted as `fee`
 * A set of liquidity buy and sell order shapes (denoted as `buys` and `sells`), which include:
     * Offset: How many ticks away from the reference price you want your orders to be.
 The tick size is the smallest decimal place the market allows for orders.
 There is a tradeoff between larger offsets, which have higher margin cost but less position risk, versus smaller offsets, which have smaller margin cost but more postion risk